solidityphantom/stakewise/README.md

 # StakeWise

 This project was designed and built specifically for the [EVM Extensions Hackathon](https://dorahacks.io/hackathon/EVM/detail) hosted by the EVMOS Team and Dorahacks.
+Watch the full demo video [here](https://youtu.be/MEV2uWKdjW0).

 ![](client/public/landing.png)

 Deployed `MultiStaker.sol` contract on EVMOS Testnet: [0x02a85c9e6d859eafac44c3c7dd52bbe787e54d0a](https://testnet.escan.live/address/0x02a85c9e6d859eafac44c3c7dd52bbe787e54d0a)

-Learn more about the `MultiStaker` contract that powered the platform [here](/contracts/README.md)
+Learn more about the `MultiStaker` contract that powered the platform [here](/contracts/).

 ## Overview